ebrohman/arena/README.md

 # Battle Pets Arena

-* Development Considerations
+* Development considerations
-  - I choose Rails because it was easy to get running and most are familiar with some of its tooling and patterns.
+  - I chose Rails because it was easy to get running and most are familiar with its tooling and patterns.
   - Due to time constraints, I have not removed the view layer, action cable, and other extraneous things from the project that come with Rails scaffolding.

+* Code design and organization
+  - I'm using a command pattern to decouple requests from the logic of battle
+  - There is a single `Contest` model and it can use various "strategies" to do battle
+  - Contests are run in background jobs using Sidekiq
+  - Contests are persisted and can be queried for in order to find out the winner
+  - Most of the code of interest is in `lib`

 * Assumptions
   - The client of this service knows the identifiers of the pets that are to do battle